 Example 2: When you don’t handle the exception and instead declare it at all the places

-The ideal way to use throws is by declaring the exceptions in the method signature and handle the exceptions using try-catch in the calling method.
-Let us see what happens when we declare the exception at both the places, in method signature as well as in calling method.
+The ideal way to use throws is by declaring the exceptions in the method signature and handling the exceptions using try-catch in the calling method.
+Let us see what happens when we declare the exception at both places, in the method signature and in the calling method.

 class ExceptionExample { void method()throws ArithmeticException { throw new ArithmeticException("ArithmeticException Occurred"); } } class Example1 { public static void main(String args[])throws ArithmeticException { ExceptionExample obj=new ExceptionExample(); obj.method(); System.out.println("End Of Program"); } }